stuliveshere/PySeis/README.md

 3. **Custom / Field Overrides**: User-defined header fields and runtime extensions.

 At runtime, `pyseis` compiles these nested YAML definitions directly into optimized NumPy `dtype` structures for high-speed byte parsing without sacrificing customizability.

+Schemas can be easily modified or added, and the schema methodology is easily expanded to other file formats.

 ### 3. Managing Data Scale: RAM Buffers & Optional Parquet Storage
 Seismic datasets are often massive and rarely fit entirely in system memory.
 While processing in chunks (e.g., gather by gather) works well, constantly parsing and writing raw SEG-Y or SEG-D files imposes severe I/O overheads.